Narasimhaiengar Mukunda

+Education

-Mukunda's higher education began at Delhi University, where he was granted a B.Sc.
+Mukunda's higher education began at Delhi University, where he graduated with B.Sc.
 (Hon) degree in 1953.
-For his Ph.D. he studied at University of Rochester with E. C. G. Sudarshan and graduated in 1964.
+For his Ph.D he studied at University of Rochester with E. C. G. Sudarshan and graduated in 1964.
 Mukunda’s thesis dealt with Hamiltonian mechanics, symmetry groups and elementary particles.
 He also studied group theory at Princeton University with Valentine Bargmann, including topological groups and Lie theory.

+Research career

 He was a post-doctoral fellow at Syracuse University before he returned to India.
 In 1967, he became a Fellow at Tata Institute of Fundamental Research.
 In 1969 he transferred to IISc, Bangalore.
 From 1972 to 2001 he served as professor at the Center for Theoretical Studies.
 Using the notes from Bargmann's lectures, Mukunda contributed chapters on Lie groups to Classical Dynamics: a modern perspective that he authored with Sudarshan in 1974.
 The expression of symmetries on physics rests largely on Lie groups, and his later works exploit these classical groups for physical theory.
 Mukunda was particularly impressed by W. R. Hamilton's "theory of turns" (versors), and worked to extend the use of turns in Sp(2), SU(1,1) and the Lorentz group.
 In 1989 Mukunda, Rajiah Simon and Sudarshan published "Hamilton’s theory of turns and a new geometrical representation for polarization optics" which developed the coset space SU(2)/U(1) = S3/S1 as an alternative to the Poincaré sphere in the description of light polarization.

 Mukunda and collaborators initiated the "Quantum theory of charged-particle beam optics" in 1989 by working out the focusing action of a magnetic quadrupole using the Dirac Equation.

 Mukunda is an honorary professor at IISER Bhopal, IISER Mohali and IISER Thiruvananthapuram.
 He is also the Distinguished associate of Ramakrishna Mission Vivekananda Educational and Research Institute.